 Country singer / songwriter Robert Eskridge was born on November 10, 1968, in Wilmington, Delaware.
 Known for staying true to the traditional country sound.
 He traveled the US as a kid where he bounced back and forth between California, Delaware and Eastern Kentucky, where he graduated from Morehead State University.
-Eskridge started playing in the local bars and honky tonks at the age of 16, and throughout college and early adult years, in various bands in the Lexington, Ky area.
-At one point, working with a few record labels in the early 90s in Nashville, he garnered the stage at the Grand Ole Opry, had a Saturday night at the Ernest Tubb Record Shop, as well as the old Stock Yard and Bull Pen Lounge where he played frequently with the George Jones Band.
-In the midst – kids, career and a need to be at home, he focused on a career that was out of the music path, but still played locally for the next 25 years.
+Eskridge started playing in the local bars and honky tonks at the age of 16, and throughout college and early adult years in the Lexington, Ky area.
+At one point, working with a few record labels in the early 90s in Nashville, he garnered the stage at the Grand Ole Opry, had a Saturday night at the Ernest Tubb Record Shop for their midnight radio program, as well as the old Stock Yard and Bull Pen Lounge where he played frequently with the George Jones Band.

-- Buck Wild and Whiskey Crazy was the debut release and went #1 on Idie World Country and peaked at #4 on New Music Weekly Country.
+- Buck Wild and Whiskey Crazy was the debut release and went #1 on Indie World Country and peaked at #4 on New Music Weekly Country.

 People love the energy and the rich tone of his vocals and compare him to an older style country with a new / modern sound.

 Outside of his professional and music career, Eskridge has several interests, including classic cars, motorcycles, the great outdoors and skiing.
 He and his wife Juli have four children, Jessi Eskridge, Jerad Eskridge, Malina Gaworski and Iza Gaworski.
 The Eskridges are proud supporters of Morehead State University and the Seena Magowitz Pancreatic Cancer Foundation.